oreqizer/rust-notes/md/14_lifetimes.md

 ## Subtyping

-_Subtyping_ is a type of compile time polymorphism that check whether operations working with a _supertype_ of type `T`, say `F<T>`, can operate also on type `T` .
+_Subtyping_ is a type of compile-time polymorphism that check whether operations working with a _supertype_ of type `T`, say `F<T>`, can operate also on type `T` .